mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 var $q = angular.injector(['app', 'ng']).get('$q')
 ```

+But will give us the wrong instance of the injector.
+Angular will create another
-But apparently angular re-creates all services during the bootstrap phase.
-Our
+one during the bootstrap phase, which will produce a different `$q`.
+Our old
-old instance of `$q` won't be able to automatically invoke the digest phase.
+instance of `$q` won't be able to automatically invoke digests in our app.
 We
 also can't synchronously get services from our own application, if we happen to
 still have code that is only available through DI.